 Make sure you implement every important concept right away or you will forget it.

 It’s OK to have long marketing (we like to twaddle), people like content, they watch stupid and long TV Shows about people talking without any value whatsoever and a lot of us are still hooked on these things.
 Meeting the Kardashians has a lot of content, it’s entertainment, even if it offers NO usable value.

 If you don’t like to write, then record more content.
 People want to get to know you!
-If you want to record a 5-minute video, record a 20-minute video, if you are thinking about recording either a 20-minute video or an hour long video, record an hour long video.
+If you want to record a 5-minute video, record a 20-minute video, if you are thinking about recording either a 20-minute video or a one-hour long video, record a one-hour long video.

 Longer content almost always beats shorter content (it will make you more money) – long videos, long e-mails, long articles…